measurement-factory/squid-notes/errors.md

 replace the killed one).
 The correct decision depends on whether a restartable component is deemed optional or essential.

-* When a component was explicitly enabled or added by the admin, and not configured as optional, Squid should assume it is essential (from the admin point of view).
+* When a component was explicitly enabled or added by the admin and not configured as optional, Squid should assume it is essential (from the admin point of view).